F*ck It

 Unpublished contest is exclusively for unpublished manuscripts across eight categories of fiction and nonfiction.

-Peter Malone Elliott's debut novel will be published in Jan '24 by Level Best Books.
+Peter Malone Elliott's debut novel was published by Level Best Books.
 He also wrote/co-produced a film that was nominated for "Best Screenwriting Motion Picture" at the 2022 Leo Awards.

 More posts by Peter Malone Elliott.